-- 4. If the power supplies were unplugged, plug them back in and reinstall the power cable retainers. - 5.
-Insert the controller module into the chassis: - a.
+- 4. Insert the controller module into the chassis: - a.
 Ensure the latching mechanism arms are locked in the fully extended position. - b.
 Using both hands, align and gently slide the controller module into the latching mechanism arms until it stops. - c.
 Place your index fingers through the finger holes from the inside of the latching mechanism. - d.
-Press your thumbs down on the orange tabs on top of the latching mechanism and gently push the controller module over the stop. - e.
-Release your thumbs from the top of the latching mechanisms and continue pushing until the latching mechanisms snap into place.
+Press your thumbs down on the orange tabs on top of the latching mechanism and gently push the controller module over the stop. - Release your thumbs from the top of the latching mechanisms and continue pushing until the latching mechanisms snap into place.
+The controller module should be fully inserted and flush with the edges of the chassis. - f.
+Plug the power cords into the power supplies, reinstall the power cable locking collar, and then connect the power supplies to the power source.

-The controller module begins to boot as soon as it is fully seated in the chassis.
+The controller module begins to boot as soon as power is restored.
 Be prepared to interrupt the boot process.